stoplightio/docs/articles/prism/runtime.md

 /**
  * Set a value on the request object at a given path.
  *
  * @param {string} string - The path to set on the request object.
-Will try to create appropriate
+Will try to create appropriate objects along the path if it doesn't exist.
  * @param {Object} object - The object to set at given path.
  */
 $$.request.set(string, object);